Institution | Qualification | Subject | Grade | Date | |

 My work with James Heals involved developing new intelligent instrumentation for the tensile testing of fabrics.

-At Fairbanks Environmental I planned and managed a two-year project to produce a commercially viable fuel quality monitoring system meeting flammable atmosphere and electromagnetic compatibility standards.
+At Fairbanks Environmental I worked for two years as a project manager responsible for planning and managing the development of a commercially viable fuel quality monitoring system meeting flammable atmosphere and electromagnetic compatibility standards.
 I managed the design, production and installation of bespoke hardware by subcontractors while simultaneously coordinating the development of the products JAVA based application and associated firmware.

 CIMS is a research group at Liverpool University.
 At CIMS I planned and implemented R&D projects producing intelligent instrumentation with supporting PC software; these measured and recorded colour, airborne pollutants, current in power-lines and underwater electromagnetic fields.
 This work involved identifying a client's needs and presenting the results to varied audiences in an understandable manner.
 The projects used Visual C++, C and assembly languages.
 Besides this I helped develop a realtime image processing application while working in a team of five software developers.